 Research students are notified in writing of the outcome of the examination of their theses, after the examiners’ report has been considered by or on behalf of the responsible academic body.
 Students who are unsuccessful when their theses are examined will be advised individually via the Divisional Graduate Studies Office about any conditions under which they may revise and resubmit their work.

 Extenuating circumstances and viva adjustments

 If you wish to make the examiners aware of any illness, disability, or personal circumstance which may affect your performance in the viva, you can make an application for Adjustments to Assessment Arrangements using form GSO.19, outlining the requested adjustments and reasons.
-Adjustments can be requested at any point from offer of a place to submission, at the point of applying for Transfer of Status, at the point of applying for Confirmation of Status or at the point of applying for final viva/appointment of examiners.
-Please contact your graduate studies administrator or departmental graduate administrator if you require more information.
+Adjustments can be requested at any point from offer of a place to submission, at the point of applying for Transfer of Status, at the point of applying for Confirmation of Status or at the point of applying for the Appointment of Examiners.
+Please contact your department's graduate studies administrator if you require more information.

 7.6 Academic appeals